sergiy79/codecombat/Dev-Setup:-Vagrant.md

   * This is problematic because `npm` likes to make symlinks to executables in `node_modules/.bin`.
   * To work around this, a directory `/node_modules` is made inside the virtual machine and is mounted over top of `/vagrant/node_modules`.
   * This means that the `node_modules` directory will appear empty from outside the virtual machine.
 It should not be deleted.
+* [Brunch](http://brunch.io/) is used by CodeCombat to watch for changes to Coffeescript files and recompile them automatically.
+In order to allow Brunch running in the virtual machine to detect changes made on the "host" machine, "polling" mode is used.
+This results in higher CPU usage.
+  * In order to avoid this and run Brunch in regular mode, you can start Brunch manually inside the VM by `vagrant ssh`, `cd /vagrant`, and `brunch w`.
+You will need to have an SSH client installed (e.g. the one installed by Git for Windows).
+  * When running Brunch in regular mode, changes must be made from inside the virtual machine (i.e. via `vagrant ssh`).
+The virtual machine is running Ubuntu Linux, so any of the normal text mode editors may be installed and used.